bwinter/tha/misc/MISC_THOUGHTS.md

 - Breaking ice:
     - Ice breaker game - e.g. “Half animal” on a pos-it note that someone else finishes.
     - Something not interesting about self.
 (I wish I had saved this article.)
-Generically, something not interesting is easier to come up with, is less competative and still gets conversation going.
+Generically, something not interesting is easier to come up with, is less i and still gets conversation going.

 Remember all the positive experiences the team spoke about.

 Even if you uncovered negative feelings, notice the team was strong enough to discuss them.

+Remember: this meeting is hard work.
+Participants should be given regular praise for engaging.

 #### Two Taco Problem
 I learned about this concept a from Fred Krone who learned it from a